eco-repositories/eco-monorepo/README.md

 Starting the application stack with `npm start` is the simplest approach and also recommended.

-- Set environment variables and build arguments in `/docker-compose.env.local`
+- Set environment variables and build arguments in [`/docker-compose.env.local`](`/docker-compose.env.local`)

-  > Read `/docker-compose.yaml` for the variables it uses.
+  > Read [`/docker-compose.yaml`](/docker-compose.yaml) for the variables it uses.
+Also, normally, Docker produces a warning message for variables that are not set.

-  - _(optionally)_ Copy the example file `/docker-compose.env.local.example` as `/docker-compose.env.local`.
-Beware that the file might be out of sync with the actual env variables used by Docker Compose.
+  - _(optionally)_ Copy the example file [`/docker-compose.env.local.example`](/docker-compose.env.local.example) as [`/docker-compose.env.local`](/docker-compose.env.local).
+Beware that the example file might be out of sync with the actual env variables used by Docker Compose.

 - Run application stack: